Welcome to the Czech Republic!

 It borders Germany to the west, Poland to the north, Slovakia to the east and Austria to the south

-Population: 10.9 million in 2023
+Population: 10.9 million (in 2024)

 Language: Czech

-Currency: Czech koruna
+Currency: Czech crown

 Climate: continental